KhronosGroup/Vulkan-Samples/samples/performance/texture_compression_basisu/texture_compression_basisu_tutorial.md

 ## Basis Universal

-[Basis Universal](https://github.com/BinomialLLC/basis_universal) is a supercompressed GPU texture data interchange system that implements the UASTC and ETC1S compressed formats that server as **transmission formats**.
-Both can be quickly transcoded to a wide variety of GPU native compressed an uncompressed formats like RGB/RGBA, PVRTC1, BCn, ETC1, ETC2, etc. This means that unlike a KTX 2.0 file storing a BC3 textures, the data needs to be transcoded at runtime.
+[Basis Universal](https://github.com/BinomialLLC/basis_universal) is a supercompressed GPU texture data interchange system that implements the UASTC and ETC1S compressed formats that serve as **transmission formats**.
+Both can be quickly transcoded to a wide variety of GPU native compressed and uncompressed formats like RGB/RGBA, PVRTC1, BCn, ETC1, ETC2, etc. This means that unlike a KTX 2.0 file storing a BC3 textures, the data needs to be transcoded at runtime.

 ![KTX and BasisU](./images/2021-ktx-universal-gpu-compressed-textures.png)